Additional Global Perspectives Projects

 The Global Perspectives Program in Chile expanded the framework into South America and provided participants and program coordinators an opportunity to gather first-hand knowledge about higher education in Chile through visits to three important Chilean universities, discussions with numerous Chilean faculty, administrators, and students, as well as dialogue among GPP group members.
 Six Ph.D. students were selected to participate in the program in 2012:

 - Jordan Hill (ASPECT),

 - Adam Smith (Plant Pathology, Physiology, and Weed Science).

-The group also included GPP founder and Vice President and Dean for Graduate Education Karen P. DePauw and John Dooley, CEO and Secretary Treasurer of the Virginia Tech Foundation and former Vice President for Outreach and International Affairs).
+The group also included former Graduate School Dean and GPP founder and Karen P. DePauw and John Dooley, CEO and Secretary Treasurer of the Virginia Tech Foundation and former Vice President for Outreach and International Affairs).

 The experience began with monthly meetings in the Fall 2011.
 In January 2012 the group departed for Santiago, Chile to begin visits with our partner institutions: Universidad Austral de Chile, Universidad de Chile, and Pontificia Universidad Católica de Chile.

 Visit the GPP Chile blog to learn more about the participants and the program experience.

 Graduate Deans GPP Experience